simonandras/gym-snake/README.md

 ## Testing and reproducing the results

 The training and testing of the agent on the environment is in the DDQN_agent_test.ipynb file.
-It can be used without modification on Google Colab. <br>
+It can be used without modification on Google Colab. <br> <br>
 The behavior of the snake-game environment is tested in the environment_test.py.
 It can be used after downloading and installing the package.

 ## Install